revng/revng/docs/GeneratedIRReference.rst

 ``switch`` statement) the starting address of each basic block A in the input program to the first basic block containing the code generated due to A.

 :``dispatcher.entry``: the body of the dispatcher.
-Contains the ``switch``
+Contains a set of nested
+                       ``switch`` statements.
+Each ``switch`` targets a
+                       different component of the ``MetaAddress`` representing
-                       statement.
-If the requested address has not been translated, execution is diverted to
+                       the current program counter.
+If the requested address has not been translated, execution is diverted to ``dispatcher.external``.
-                       ``dispatcher.external``.
 :``dispatcher.external``: the value of the program counter doesn't match any of
                           the translated ones.
 This basic block checks whether the value falls within an executable segment of the input program (using the ``is_executable`` function
-                          from ``support.c``.
+                          from ``support.c``).
 If it is, then rev.ng was not able to properly identify this basic block and we jump to ``dispatcher.default``.
-Otherwise, the program counter
+Otherwise, the program
-                          might be actually invalid or it could belong to a function in a dynamic library.
+                          counter might be actually invalid or it could belong to a function in a dynamic library.
 In this case, we simply leave the translated realm and jump there.
 :``dispatcher.default``: calls the ``unknownPC`` function, whose definition is
                          left to the user.
 The default implementation in ``support.c`` aborts the program execution.